On Locally Rationalizable Social Choice Functions: Abstract

 \section{Abstract}

-We introduce a new notion of rationalizability, where the rationalizing relation may depend on the set of feasible alternatives.
-More precisely, we say that a choice function is locally rationalizable if it is rationalized by a \emph{family} of rationalizing relations such that a strict preference between two alternatives in some feasible set is preserved when removing other alternatives.
-We then show that a choice function is locally rationalizable if and only if it satisfies Sen's~$\gamma$ and give similar characterizations for local rationalizability via transitive, PIP-transitive, and quasi-transitive relations.
-Local rationalizability is realized via families of local revealed preference relations that are sandwiched in between the base relation and the revealed preference relation of a choice function.
-Our results permit a unified perspective on social choice functions that satisfy $\gamma$, including classic ones such as the top cycle and the uncovered set as well as new ones such as two-stage majoritarian choice and split cycle.
-We also provide simple axiomatic characterizations of the former two using local rationalizability.
+We consider a notion of rationalizability, where the rationalizing relation may depend on the set of feasible alternatives.
+More precisely, we say that a choice function is locally rationalizable if it is rationalized by a \emph{family} of rationalizing relations such that a strict preference between two alternatives in some feasible set is preserved when removing other alternatives. \citet{Tyso08a} has shown that a choice function is locally rationalizable if and only if it satisfies Sen's~$\gamma$.
+We expand the theory of local rationalizability by proposing a natural strengthening of $\gamma$ that precisely characterizes local rationalizability via PIP-transitive relations and by introducing the $\gamma$-hull of a choice function as its finest coarsening that satisfies $\gamma$.
+Local rationalizability permits a unified perspective on social choice functions that satisfy $\gamma$, including classic ones such as the \emph{top cycle} and the \emph{uncovered set} as well as new ones such as \emph{two-stage majoritarian choice} and \emph{split cycle}.
+We give simple axiomatic characterizations of some of these using local rationalizability and propose systematic procedures to define social choice functions that satisfy~$\gamma$.